Glasgow's private schools received £5.7m in 'charity' tax breaks during time of public sector cuts

 Hutchesons’ Grammar, the school of choice for Glasgow’s wealthy elite, had a “gross charge” of £2,251,490 between 2012 and the current financial year, but enjoyed a £1,796,233 discount.

-And Glasgow Steiner, which closed this year, was charged £21,226 over two years, but got £16,977 lopped off in mandatory relief.
+And Glasgow Steiner, which closed this year, was charged £21,226 over two years, but had £16,977 lopped off in mandatory relief.

 In February, it was reported that Glasgow City Council, as part of cost-cutting plan, was having to make education cuts of £5m from the education budget.